denocris/Introduction-to-Computer-Architectures-for-HPC/D4-hands-on/Report_D4.md

 numactl --cpunodebind=0 --membind=0 ./stream
 ```

-in this way the cpu and the memory used are on the same socket of the node, the result is roughly 3.3 GB/s.

-One can now force the ccpu to use the memory on the other socket (each node has two sockets) and the result is a drop of velocity to 2.1 GB/s
+One can now force the cpu to use the memory on the other socket (each node has two sockets) and the result is a drop of velocity to 2.1 GB/s
 The command used was:
 ```
 numactl --cpunodebind=0 --membind=1 ./stream